Student Jobs Program

 - W-4 Form (PDF)

 - Bring two forms of ID from the attached I-9 form (see instructions).
 Driver's License and Social Security Card are most commonly used.

 - Bring your academic schedule with you.
 This will be very important for you and your potential supervisors to determine eligibility.

 - Study the campus jobs on CollegeCentral.com before you arrive.
 They will be posted one week prior to Welcome Week.
 Get an idea of what you might be interested in.
-We suggest having three job interests in your head.
-You won't always get the first job you interview for so it's good to have options.
+We suggest having three job interests in mind.
+You won't always get the first job you interview for so it’s good to have options.
 We will have these posted the week before school starts to give you a little time to review.

 - Bring your Student Jobs Application completed.
 You may print a couple of copies (each copy will have two applications on it).
 You will use this as you go to your different interviews.
 This should be helpful to you as you think about what jobs you may be interested in.